 Conn 88HO Symphony Series F Attachment Trombone

-Conn trigger trombone 88HO features a .547” large-bore design with an open-wrap F-attachment for less resistance.
-This trombone works well for solo or section work.
-Since being introduced by C.G.
-Conn in 1954, the 88H has remained in continuous production since its introduction, a record that is unequaled by any other American symphonic trombone.
-In the 1990s, changes in musical tastes and literature requirements brought about the development of the second-generation 88H, the 88HO Symphonic Series.
+The Conn 88HO trigger trombone boasts a large .547″ bore design, along with an open-wrap F-attachment that results in less resistance.
+This versatile instrument is equally suitable for solo or section work.
+Interestingly, the 88H has been in continuous production since it was first introduced by C.G.
+Conn in 1954, a feat that remains unmatched by any other American symphonic trombone.
+However, changes in musical tastes and literature requirements in the 1990s led to the development of the 88HO Symphonic Series, the second-generation 88H.

-The 88HO offers an open-wrap F-attachment for a free-blowing attachment with less resistance than the standard 88H.
-The 88HO also brought about the 88HKO, which offers a 9″ bell compared to the 8.5″ bells of the series.
-This larger throat bell offers the player additional resonance and projection for the demands of today’s music.
+One of the main advantages of the 88HO model is its open-wrap F-attachment, which creates a free-blowing feel with less resistance than the standard 88H.
+In addition, the 88HO series also features the 88HKO, which offers a larger 9″ bell compared to the 8.5″ bells of the previous series.
+This larger throat bell delivers added resonance and projection, which are essential for today’s demanding music.

 Bach 42BO Stradivarius Series F-Attachment Trombone